-Previously, the government placed travel bans on visitors from mainland China until they spent 14 days outside of China in another location.
-This ban put pressure on Australia's higher education sector as the 2020 academic year started.
-When the ban was initially implemented, almost 100,000 international students were restricted from entering the country.
+Australia's border closure has put significant pressure on Australia's higher education sector as the 2020 academic year started.
+When the border closure was initially implemented, almost 100,000 international students were restricted from entering the country.
 China is a key source of international students and revenue for domestic universities.
 From the estimated 950,000 international student enrolments in 2019, over one-quarter of students came from China.
 As international students account for 24.8% of the \$34.0 billion in revenue for the University and Other Higher Education industry, the downturn in Chinese student numbers have significantly constrained the finances of several domestic universities.
 As international students are a key source of income for many domestic universities, many have made arrangements to allow students to study remotely.
 As a result, most domestic universities have ramped up their online learning capabilities.
 Some international students that are currently in Australia are facing financial difficulties as many temporarily lost employment due to the COVID-19 outbreak.
 International students who have been in Australia for more than 12 months and are in financial hardship during this period will be able to access their superannuation funds.
 International students who are working in aged care and nursing will be able to work for up to 40 hours per fortnight.